 How to write great content

 Use this guide to help you make decisions when writing or adapting content for the web.
-Then, complete our Writing for the web e-learning (staff only) to hone your skills.

 People read online and printed material differently.